apache/cordova-coho/docs/app-hello-world-release-process.md

     JIRA="CB-????" # Set this to the release bug.

-## Test

-Link repos:

-    (cd cordova-app-hello-world && npm link)
-    (cd cordova-lib/cordova-lib/node_modules && npm link cordova-app-hello-world)
-    (cd cordova-lib/cordova-lib && npm link)

-Ensure License headers are present everywhere.

-    coho audit-license-headers -r app-hello-world | less

-Ensure building a cordova app from scratch uses the new template.
-Manually check files in generated www.

-    cordova create helloWorld

-Add a comment to the JIRA issue stating what you tested, and what the results were.

 ## Update Release Notes & Version

 Increate the version within `package.json` using `SemVer`, and remove teh `-dev` suffix.